-Chickpea is a vegan food & writing quarterly, here to bring whole-foods cooking & living to a beautiful, practical level.
+Chickpea is a vegan food & writing publication, here to bring whole-foods cooking & living to a beautiful, practical level.
 We aim to help you be more conscious in your habits, live more DIY, inspire you to cook more, and get offline and enjoy something beautiful.

 Our issues are filled with evergreen recipes, DIY projects, personal stories, how-to guides, and articles on important topics.
 We're not a news magazine - think of us more like a timely, mini-cookbook/coffee table book.

 Our print issues are made with gorgeous, thick matte paper, meant to last for years to come; our digital issues are easy to read on tablet, laptop, or computer alike.

 OUR VALUES & GOALS